cloudflare/terraform-provider-cloudflare/docs/resources/tunnel_config.md

 - `bastion_mode` (Boolean) Runs as jump host.
 - `ca_pool` (String) Path to the certificate authority (CA) for the certificate of your origin.
 This option should be used only if your certificate is not signed by Cloudflare.
 Defaults to `""`.
 - `connect_timeout` (String) Timeout for establishing a new TCP connection to your origin server.
-This excludes the time taken to establish TLS, which is controlled by tlsTimeout.
+This excludes the time taken to establish TLS, which is controlled by `tlsTimeout`.
 Defaults to `30s`.
 - `disable_chunked_encoding` (Boolean) Disables chunked transfer encoding.
 Useful if you are running a Web Server Gateway Interface (WSGI) server.
 Defaults to `false`.
 - `http_host_header` (String) Sets the HTTP Host header on requests sent to the local service.
 Defaults to `""`.
 - `ip_rules` (Block Set) IP rules for the proxy service. (see [below for nested schema](#nestedblock--config--origin_request--ip_rules))